Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces

-Over the rationals, the weight spectral sequence always degenerates at the second stage.
+Over the rationals, the weight spectral sequence always degenerates at the $E_2$ page.
 However, this is not the case when working with arbitrary coefficients.
-Nevertheless, it converges to the cohomology of $X$ and from the second stage onwards, the $r$th-term is a new and well-defined algebraic invariant of the variety, which carries a commutative bigraded structure as well as Steenrod operations when working over $\FF_2$.
+Nevertheless, it converges to the cohomology of $X$ and from the second stage onwards, any page is a new and well-defined algebraic invariant of the variety, which carries a commutative bigraded structure as well as Steenrod and reduced $\ell$-th power operations when working over $\FF_2$ and $\FF_\ell$ with $\ell$ a prime odd number respectively.
 In \cite{To}, Totaro speculates that the mixed motive of a real analytic space should not involve much more information than the weight spectral sequence over $\FF_2$ with an action of a Steenrod algebra.
-While the verification of this idea is beyond the scope of the present work, we do extend our constructions to real and complex analytic spaces showing, in Theorem \ref{E2Steenrod}, that the $E_2$-term of the weight spectral sequence carries Steenrod operations

-which are well-defined invariants for these spaces.
+While the verification of this idea is beyond the scope of the present work, we do extend our constructions to real and complex analytic spaces showing that the $E_2$-term of the weight spectral sequence carries Steenrod operations which are well-defined invariants for these spaces.
 We develop some examples illustrating that this is a new non-trivial invariant.

-\textbf{Intersection cohomology}.
-Intersection cohomology is a Poincar\'{e} duality cohomology theory for singular spaces, introduced by Goresky and MacPherson.
-It is defined for any topological pseudomanifold and depends on the choice of a multi-index called \textit{perversity}, measuring how far cycles are allowed to deviate from transversality.